 From planning ahead to anticipating the different challenges, these 10 outdoor wedding photography tips help make the most of outdoor events.

-Advise the Bridge and Groom on the Best Times of Day for Wedding Photos
+Tips for Outdoor Wedding Photography: Advising the Bride and Groom on the Best Times of Day for Wedding Photos

 Capturing great photos during an outdoor wedding starts well before the big day.
 Months before, in fact.
 During the early meetings with the bride and groom, you should offer advice on setting up the ceremony for the best light.